 The exact etiology behind polycystic Ovarian Syndrome (PCOS) is still unknown.
 Since it is a multifactorial polygenic condition, it requires multi-modal management for its treatment.
 PCOS can be triggered by various factors that include stress, metabolic disorders like diabetes, hypothyroidism, bad dietary habits, and some genetic factors.

-According to Ayurvedic principles, our body is made up of vata, pitta and kapha doshas which are biological energies found throughout the human body.
+According to Ayurvedic principles, our body is made up of Vata, Pitta, and Kapha doshas which are biological energies found throughout the human body.
 Any imbalance in these doshas can lead to harmful effects or disease conditions in the body.
-The reproductive health of women is maintained by Shukra dhatu which constitutes of both male and female hormones.
+The reproductive health of women is maintained by Shukra dhatu which consists of both male and female hormones.
 Any imbalance in these hormones can result in infertility or reproductive health issues.
 Similarly, in women, vitiated doshas (doshas affected by impurity and disruption) can affect the efficiency of Shukra dhatu causing PCOD through excess production of male hormones and thus leading to the formation of cysts and PCOD.

 Hormonal imbalances treatment in Ayurveda is corrected through Pramehghna, Vyayama, Yakritotejak drugs for the estrogen clearance Vatakapha nashaka drugs for the proper follicular genesis and ovulation and koshta shuddi to regularize your tridoshas.
 Thus, balancing the tissue nutrition by rectifying the imbalance of doshas that govern the body.
 Ayurvedic therapy not only helps in controlling PCOS, but it also helps in restoring the health and well-being of an individual.

 Some common PCOS symptoms include: